seek4science/seek-documentation/tech/extended_metadata/extended-metadata-type.md

 * Represents a blueprint used to define and create individual Samples.
 * Contains attributes that describe the properties of a sample (e.g., Version, Start, Gender).

+**Sample:**

 * Samples created from a Sample Type exist as standalone entities.

 **Extended Metadata Type:**

 * Inherits the same attribute structure as the Sample Type.
 * Unlike a Sample Type, it does not create standalone entities.

-* Its purpose is to extend the metadata of other entities (e.g., Investigations, Studies, Assays).
-* Embedded within another entity, it adds additional descriptive details to that entity without being independent.
+**Extended Metadatae:**

+* Extended Metadata created from a Extended Metadata Type.

 **Entity (e.g., Investigation):**

 * Represents the object (such as an Investigation, Study, or Assay) that holds the extended metadata.
-* The Extended Metadata Type is embedded within this entity, enriching its existing metadata.
+* The Extended Metadata is embedded within this entity, enriching its existing metadata.

-**Relationship:**

-* The Sample Type is used to generate independent Samples.
-* The Extended Metadata Type shares a similar structure but is embedded in another entity to add more detailed metadata.

 ## Administrative Rights for Creating and Managing Extended Metadata Types